Training site accreditation

 The accreditation review process

-For more information on applying for accreditation of a new training position, please contact the AOA accreditation team (details below).
+For more information on the accreditation process, please contact the AOA Accreditation Team (details below).

 List of accredited hospitals and training positions

-A list of all hospitals and training positions currently accredited for delivery of AOA 21 training are available for review.
+A list of all training settings currently accredited for delivery of AOA 21 training is available below.
 This list is subject to change.

 Role descriptions for AOA positions